ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 **BECOMING PRONE OR STUNNED**

 If a playdr I alls O/er, a turnover is o,
-7\']
+7']

 -

 [Ila player I alls Over, the/ become m, ~(~., - \< . injury.
 The coach of the opposition team m;m- .
-Armour roll against them as deser / - , pas, - If the player\'s armour is broken as described onpage 52, an Injury roll is made against them and they will become Stunned or worse.
+Armour roll against them as deser / - , pas, - If the player's armour is broken as described onpage 52, an Injury roll is made against them and they will become Stunned or worse.